DirectMyFile/ace.dart/README.md

 # Ace.dart

+*If you are interested in maintaining this package please open an issue on GitHub.*

 Dart language bindings for the [Ace][ace] code editor.

 _Ace.dart uses the MIT license as described in the [LICENSE][license] file, and